NickLoeffler999/logo-creator/README.md

 ## Description

+This application is meant for someone who wants to create a logo that displays their brand name.
+The application takes user input using Node.js, and creates an SVG file with a logo that matches said user input.
+I wanted to make this web application to challenge my skills with Object Orientated Programming, and Node.js.
+So far it's been a very tough thing to learn, but I'll be attempting to make this work until it's completed.

 ## Installation

 The first thing you'll want to do is clone the repo, and then open it in your favorite code editor.
 Using the terminal, install inquirer@v8.2.4, and Node.js if you haven't already.
 Run npm i to install them.
 Type Node into the command line after all previous steps are completed to run the application.